 - Member of the Board of InBest, a non-profit organization that seeks to promote Chile as a business capital (since 2009).

 - Member of the Legal Committee, Chilean Banking Association (2000-2007).

 - Counsel and member of the Executive Committee, Inter-American Bar Association (IABA).

 - Member of the Arbitration Body of the Center for the Arbitration and Mediation, Santiago Chamber of Commerce.

 - Legal counsel, Citicorp and Citibank, Chile (1985).

 - Law clerk, Comptroller’s Office, Republic of Chile (1972).

-- Co-author of the Chilean chapter in Global Legal Insights - Banking Regulation, Global Legal Group (2020).
+- Co-author of the Chilean chapter in Global Legal Insights - Banking Regulation, Global Legal Group (2020 and 2021).

 - Co-author of the Chilean chapter in China Trade and Investment in Latin America, The Legal 500 Guide (2020).